 - Begin to develop a list of written goals for your time at U-M – both academic and personal.

 - Begin researching to determine which major you would like to pursue.
 Attend career fairs, talk with faculty advisors in your programs of interest, and explore internship/co-op opportunities.
 Visit the Engineering Career Resource Center (230 Chrysler Center).

 - Explore your involvement options and consider joining a student organization, doing community service, or participating in undergraduate research.
-Check out the Student Life Website
+Take a look at the College’s Immersed Website, or check out the Student Life Website

 - Explore study/work abroad options at the International Programs in Engineering Office (245 Chrysler Center).